OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 ---------------------------------------

-One important restriction on :class:`.GufeTokenizable` subclasses is that they must be immutable, meaning that none of its attributes change after initialization.
+One important restriction on :class:`.GufeTokenizable` subclasses is that they must be immutable, meaning that its attributes do not change after initialization.
-In other words, all attributes should be set when you create an object, and never changed after that.
+In other words, all attributes will be fixed when you create an object.
 If your object is immutable, then it is suitable to be a GufeTokenizable.

 For example, once the benzene molecule from above is loaded, its attributes (such as ``name``) are immutable: